Sharon Needles: Early life

-Aaron Coady was born on November 28, 1981, in Newton, Iowa to Joan Coady.
-He is of Irish descent and was raised Catholic.
-His years growing up in Iowa was a difficult time as he faced anti-gay and anti-"outsider" harassment, which prompted him to drop out of Newton High School at age 16.
+Aaron Coady was born in Newton, Iowa to Joan Coady.
+Coady is of Irish descent and was raised Catholic.
+At age four, he began wearing high-heels and dressing up with the encouragement of his parents.
+His years growing up in Iowa was a difficult time as he faced severe anti-gay and anti-"outsider" harassment, which prompted him to drop out of Newton High School.
 He began doing drugs at an early age, later being convicted for a DUI and assault on a police officer.

-At age four, Coady began wearing high-heels and dressing up.
+He stated, "I started drugs really early and sneaking out and sleeping with boys and not coming home for weeks on end."

 Coady began doing drag in 1997 and, in 2004, he moved to Pittsburgh, Pennsylvania, where he began working as a professional drag performer with the stage name Sharon Needles (a pun on the phrase "sharin' needles") in nightclubs and various other venues with the drag troupe "the Haus of Haunt", which Needles describes as "one punk rock, messy mash up of very talented, fucked up weirdos".